CrayLabs/SmartSim/doc/run_settings.rst

 Overview
 ========
 ``RunSettings`` are used in the SmartSim API to define how ``Model`` and ``Ensemble`` jobs should be executed.

+In general, ``RunSettings`` define:

+- the executable
-In general, ``RunSettings`` define the executable, the arguments to pass to the executable, necessary environment variables at runtime, and the required compute resources.
+- the arguments to pass to the executable
+- necessary environment variables at runtime
+- the required compute resources

 The base ``RunSettings`` class is utilized for local task launches, while its derived child classes offer specialized functionality for HPC workload managers (WLMs) task launches.
 Each SmartSim WLM `launcher` interfaces with a specific ``RunSettings`` subclass tailored to an HPC job scheduler.

 - Navigate to :ref:`Local<run_settings_local_ex>` section to configure run settings locally
-- Navigate to :ref:`HPC<run_settings_hpc_ex>` section to configure run settings for a HPC
+- Navigate to :ref:`HPC Systems<run_settings_hpc_ex>` section to configure run settings for a HPC

 A ``RunSettings`` object is initialized through the ``Experiment.create_run_settings()`` function.
 This function accepts a `run_command` argument: the command to run the executable.